 - Save your connection settings at the top of the page.

-Your connection should not show an error, which means that BlueConic can now exchange customer data with Kafka.
+Your connection should not show an error, which means that BlueConic can now import customer data from Kafka.

-To make the connection work, you have to add at least one import or export goal, save your settings, and switch the connection on at the top of the page before you run it.
-In the goals, you specify how data from BlueConic should be linked and mapped to Kafka topics.
+To make the connection work, you have to add at least one import goal, save your settings, and switch the connection on at the top of the page before you run it.
+In the import goal, you specify how data from BlueConic should be linked and mapped to Kafka topics.

 After you run the connection, the Data exchange section shows the number of unique profiles exchanging data with Kafka.
 See Running the connection for details.